MichelleArumemi/MichelleArumemi/README.md

 - 👋 Hi, I’m Michelle
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Php
+- 🌱 I’m currently learning Python
 - 📫 How to reach me michellearumemi26@gmail.com
 <!---
 MichelleArumemi/MichelleArumemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.